-- Species distribution shifts that could affect allocations in the near-term (next five-years). - Currently addressed by this question: When/where are the fish available, and has this changed?
+- Species distribution shifts that could affect allocations in the near-term (next five-years). - Currently addressed by this FPR question: When/where are the fish available, and has this changed?
 For instance, has there been any shift in catch (annually/seasonally) inshore/offshore or north/south?
-If so, please describe. - Proposed addition: If there has been a shift in catch, does it have the potential to affect current sector (or regional) allocations? - Whether there is an important catch and release aspect to the species (the importance of abundance to the recreational sector). - Currently addressed by this question: none. - o Proposed addition: how common is the practice of catch and release in this fishery?
-Please describe. - Cultural and historical significance of a species within communities. - o Currently addressed by this question: What communities are dependent on this fishery? - o Proposed addition: Have there been any festivals or events that highlight this species?
-Is this species an important driver of tourism?
-Please describe.
+If so, please describe. - Proposed addition to the FPR: If there has been a shift in catch, does it have the potential to affect current sector (or regional) allocations? - Whether there is an important catch and release aspect to the species (the importance of abundance to the recreational sector). - Currently addressed by this FPR question: none.